Cyber Security and Management (CSM)

 Graduates can expect to go on to work within corporate information - security and technology teams, consultancies, government information-security departments, management tracks in information critical organisations and cyber security related research.

-*Note, this is a small sample of the number of companies that lectured on the course in 2012-2013.
+*Note, this is a small sample of the number of companies that have lectured on the course from 2012-2015.

 "You discover things for yourself and learn to work collaboratively with others who bring new outlooks and opinions.
 This is wholly relevant to today’s workplace, and I find myself applying what I learned constantly in my job."